×

 • Check your weight every day (losing weight while eating normally is a sign of infection)

-• Check temperature morning and evening
+• Check the temperature in the morning and evening

 • Talk to your doctor regarding additional precautions and treatment options

-Boost your immunity with nutritious food
+Boost your Immunity with Nutritious Food

-Robust immune system is the best friend in your fight against Coronavirus.
+A robust immune system is the best friend in your fight against Coronavirus.
 Eat right to enhance your immunity.

-• Include foods with low glycaemic index
+• Include foods with a low glycaemic index

 • Eat plenty of fruits and green, leafy vegetables

-• Opt for lean proteins such as fish, meat eggs, milk and fully cooked beans
+• Opt for lean proteins such as fish, meat, eggs, milk, and fully cooked beans

-• Avoid foods with high sugar, carbohydrate and fat content
+• Avoid foods with high sugar, carbohydrate, and fat content

 • Avoid fried foods

 Don’t panic if you do fall sick.
 Call your doctor.
-With timely help, you can overcome COVID19.
+With timely help, you can overcome COVID-19.

 Disclaimer: We recommend consulting a Doctor before taking any action based on the above shared information.